scipp/scipp/docs/getting-started/overview.rst

 The variances are accessed using the ``variances`` property and have the same shape and dtype as the ``values`` array.
 All operations take the variances into account:

-- Operations fail if the variances of coordinates do not match.
+- Operations fail if the variances of coordinates are not identical, element by element.
   For the future, we are considering supporting inexact matching based on variances of coordinates but currently this is not implemented.
 - Operations such as addition or multiplication propagate the errors to the output.
   An overview of the method can be found in `Wikipedia: Propagation of uncertainty <https://en.wikipedia.org/wiki/Propagation_of_uncertainty>`_.